enewe101/relational-nouns-LREC-2018/README.md

 Public repo for code accompanying the LREC 2018 publication

 # Usage
+Note, to function, this code needs a large ~8Gb file containing features for tokens derived from a corpus to function.
+Please contact edward.newell@gmail.com to arrange for the transfer of this file.

 ## Command line
 To invoke the classifier on a list of nouns, do this: